First year can be expensive, but not if you do it this way!

-Once you’ve finished reading your books (if you bought any), you could then free up some extra cash by selling them online.
+Once you’ve finished reading your books (if you bought any), you could then free up some extra cash by selling them.

 You can pick them up for free from NHS sexual health clinics and some students’ unions.
 Find your nearest sexual health clinic here.

 It's useful to know the difference between use by, sell by and best before dates.
-You should also plan your meals in advance to make the most out of your food and stretch your budget as far as you possibly can.
+You should also plan your meals in advance to stretch your budget as far as possible.

-It's ridiculous how much money you can save by just shopping at discount supermarkets like Aldi and Lidl.
-But keep an eye out for 'value' or 'basics' ranges if your accommodation is closer to a more expensive supermarket.
+You can save so much money by just shopping at discount supermarkets like Aldi and Lidl – but keep an eye out for 'value' or 'basics' ranges at other supermarkets.